 Last Autumn I spent one magical week wondering through historic towns by the Elbe.
 Wondering through vineyards.
 Visiting local wineries to taste their latest vintages.
 Sampling fine food along with the wine.
 Plus, I stumbled upon a few fairytale castles.
 For me, nothing sums up the beauty and romance of Saxony better than the stunning Saxon Wine Route.
 Winding its way for almost 60 km along the Elbe River, the Saxon Wine Route is the perfect way to discover Germany’s smallest wine growing region.
 After the barren years of communism, wine making in the region has made a comeback in the post reunification era, thanks to the joint collective efforts of independent winemakers in the region.
 It is a beautiful route that promises a fantastic mix of beautiful vineyards, cosy traditional wine cellars, historic towns, sophisticated architecture along the river Elbe, between the starting point which is in Pirna and the end in Diesbar-Seußlitz.
 There are a number of ways to discover the route, depending on the time of the year and how much time you have on hand.
 You can tackle the route through individual legs, circular walks, or go for the whole distance.
-Following my earlier story, I’ve put together a guide to the Saxon Wine Route, covering all the wineries you can visit, towns you can visit along the route, list of things to do in the Saxon Wine Route plus also tips on where to stay along the route.
+Following my earlier story, I’ve put together a guide to the Saxon Wine Route, covering some of the wineries and towns you can visit along the route, list of things to do in the Saxon Wine Route plus also tips on where to stay along the route.
 This is by no means a comprehensive guide to the Saxon Wine Route but will give you a good flavour of what to expect.

 Planning for the Saxon Wine Route